 Area #3 – Product Filtering and Lists

 Do your product filtering and lists make sense from a customer perspective?

 This audit covers UX experience and design for all aspects of your category and search product listing pages.
 We also analyse how products load, product thumbnails, and many other filter features.

 A poorly designed and executed product page turns customers away.
 So, we look at all aspects of the design and usability for your entire product page execution.

 The checkout process can make or break your business.
 If your checkout process isn’t simple enough for your users, you end up with costly cart abandonment issues resulting in lost sales.

-In a survey of 4,263 US adults, Baymard asked for the top reasons for cart abandonment.
+In a survey of 4,263 US adults, researchers asked for the top reasons for cart abandonment.
 23% of people pointed to a complicated checkout process as being the issue.

 In other words, a poor checkout process could cost you nearly a quarter of your potential customers.
 That amounts to huge losses that a better UX would avoid.

 Audits in this area include a full analysis of your website’s checkout flow.
 This includes everything from the shopping cart to error message wording.